15 May 2025 / in UK Blog / by Simon Reynolds

-At Cision we’ve been tracking journalism’s relationship with social media since 2009 through the State of the Media Report.
-Back when it started, as a small joint study with George Washington University, we wanted to get a pulse on how journalists were using this innovative new technology called “social media” and interacting with PR professionals.
+At Cision we’ve been tracking the relationship between journalism and social media since 2009 through our annual State of the Media Report.
+When we first started the report, as a small joint study with George Washington University, we wanted to get a pulse on how journalists were using social media – than an innovative new technology – in both their work and their interactions with PR professionals.

-With news consumption rising across social, it’s understandable that journalists and the brands they work for are pivoting to these platforms.
+With news consumption so ubiquitous across social media, it’s understandable that journalists and the brands they work for are pivoting to these platforms.
 However, their preferences can vary.
-Cision’s 2024 State of the Media Report, a survey of more than 3,000 journalists worldwide, asked which social media platforms reporters’ outlets plan to be more active on going forward.
+Cision’s 2025 State of the Media Report asked which social media platforms reporters used most frequently.

 Of the use cases for social media, most journalists said they use it to publish and promote content.
 Their top five work-related reasons for utilizing social are:

 For PR professionals, it’s important to understand how journalists use social media and what channels they value the most.
-By helping them source information and presenting story ideas around relevant news stories or topics, PR practitioners can add value and build relationships.
+By helping them source information and amplifying their voices around news stories or topics, PR practitioners can add value and build relationships.

 How Has Social Media Changed Journalism?